Adapt or Regress: Rate-Memory-Compatible Spatially-Coupled Codes: Introduction

 Low-density parity-check (LDPC) codes \cite{gal_th} are widely employed as an effective error-correction technique in a variety of modern systems.
 They find application in wireless communications \cite{declercq} as well as in data storage technologies \cite{ahh_jsac}.
 Spatially-coupled (SC) codes are a class of LDPC codes that is increasingly gaining attention since it is proven to be capacity-approaching \cite{kudekar} and demonstrated to offer excellent finite-length performance \cite{costello}.
 Here, we are interested in time-invariant protograph-based SC codes, where the design has two phases.
 A protograph base matrix is first partitioned into components that are coupled to form the code protograph \cite{battag_sc, oocpo}.
 Next, the protograph matrix is lifted to reach the final parity-check matrix of the SC code \cite{oocpo, rosnes}.
 The number of component matrices is the SC code memory plus one, and~as this memory increases, the performance notably improves \cite{banihashemi}.
 Approaches based on discrete optimization were offered to design high-performance SC codes with low memories \cite{oocpo, channel_aware}.
 However, such approaches struggle, complexity-wise, when there are additional degrees of freedom in the SC code design.
 Recently, probabilistic approaches were presented to address this challenge and design effective SC and multi-dimensional SC codes with high memories \cite{ahh_grade, reins_gdmd}.
 Furthermore, a method for optimizing partitioning and lifting of SC codes based on Markov chain Monte Carlo algorithms was introduced in \cite{reins_mcmc} (see also \cite{mackay_it}).

 Adaptive, rate-compatible (RC) codes enable the system to have multiple error-correction schemes, to be used based on the need, with remarkable savings in hardware \cite{chen_wesel}.
 In wireless communications, different codes should be used based on the channel type (data versus control) and condition as well as the transmission rate.
 In data storage, using the~same coding scheme designed for a fresh device late in its lifetime causes performance to notably regress.
 Raptor-like RC-LDPC codes as well as RC-LDPC codes designed algebraically for communication systems were introduced in \cite{chen_wesel} and \cite{battaglioni_rc}, respectively.
 RC Bose-Chaudhuri-Hocquenghem (BCH) and LDPC codes based on syndrome-coupling that can be used in Flash memories were presented in \cite{huang}.
+RC non-binary LDPC codes developed via optimized puncturing distributions were introduced in \cite{savin}.
 Targeting systems adopting hybrid automatic repeat request (HARQ), RC spatially-coupled (RC-SC) codes were designed in \cite{liu_rc} and \cite{yu_rc}.
 Other RC-SC code designs based on multi-edge type (MET) ensembles \cite{nitzold}, random puncturing \cite{mitchell}, and progressive-edge growth (PEG) methods \cite{bani_rc, he_rc} also exist in the literature.